Pvanduyse/open5e/source/running-a-game/traps.rst

 Mechanical trap

-A :ref:`srd:poisoned` needle is hidden within a treasure chest's lock, or in something else that a creature might open.
+A poisoned needle is hidden within a treasure chest's lock, or in something else that a creature might open.
 Opening the chest without the proper key causes the needle to spring out, delivering a dose of poison.